Phishing: User training

 Effective phishing education, including conceptual knowledge and feedback, is an important part of any organization's anti-phishing strategy.
 While there is limited data on the effectiveness of education in reducing susceptibility to phishing, much information on the threat is available online.

 Simulated phishing campaigns, in which organizations test their employees' training by sending fake phishing emails, are commonly used to assess their effectiveness.
 One example is a study by the National Library of Medicine, in which an organization received 858,200 emails during a 1-month testing period, with 139,400 (16%) being marketing and 18,871 (2%) being identified as potential threats.
 These campaigns are often used in the healthcare industry, as healthcare data is a valuable target for hackers.
 These campaigns are just one of the ways that organizations are working to combat phishing.

-To avoid phishing attempts, people can modify their browsing habits and be cautious of emails claiming to be from a company asking to "verify" an account.
-It's best to contact the company directly or manually type in their website address rather than clicking on any hyperlinks in suspicious emails.

 Nearly all legitimate e-mail messages from companies to their customers contain an item of information that is not readily available to phishers.
 Some companies, for example PayPal, always address their customers by their username in emails, so if an email addresses the recipient in a generic fashion ("Dear PayPal customer") it is likely to be an attempt at phishing.
 Furthermore, PayPal offers various methods to determine spoof emails and advises users to forward suspicious emails to their spoof@PayPal.com domain to investigate and warn other customers.
 However it is unsafe to assume that the presence of personal information alone guarantees that a message is legitimate, and some studies have shown that the presence of personal information does not significantly affect the success rate of phishing attacks; which suggests that most people do not pay attention to such details.

 Emails from banks and credit card companies often include partial account numbers, but research has shown that people tend to not differentiate between the first and last digits.

-This is an issue because the first few digits are often the same for all clients of a financial institution.
+A study on phishing attacks in game environments found that educational games can effectively educate players against information disclosures and can increase awareness on phishing risk thus mitigating risks.

-The Anti-Phishing Working Group, who's one of the largest anti-phishing organizations in the world, produces regular report on trends in phishing attacks.
+The Anti-Phishing Working Group, one of the largest anti-phishing organizations in the world, produces regular report on trends in phishing attacks.

-Google posted a video demonstrating how to identify and protect yourself from Phishing scams.